Fall 2020 Update

 - Questions concerning VA Billing for Chapter 33 are handled by the Registrar's Office, Ms. Charlotte Outlaw-Yorker - 200 Willoughby Avenue, Brooklyn NY 11205 Myrtle Hall 6th Floor.

-Heartland ECSI will have 2017, 2018 1098T information in their system.
+Heartland ECSI will have 2017, 2018, and 2019 1098T information in their system.
 For any forms older than 2017 please contact the Student Financial Services Office directly.

 We can only provide reprints for a prior year.